mahameddalmar20034-cpu/Scripting-with-Bash/README.md

 echo "After the script"

  Set -u
- This is used to identify a variable that has been used is undefined.This is useful for preventing running into potential issues due to missing data.Overall its useful for reliability and easy debugging.An example is as follows:
+ This ends the script at the undefined variable.Hence this can be used to identify a variable that is undefined.This is useful for preventing running into potential issues due to missing data.Overall its useful for reliability and easy debugging.An example is as follows:

 set -u
 x=5